 - How will they be feeling as they shop?
 Inspired?
 Rushed?
 Overwhelmed?
 Determined?

 - How can you send Valentine’s emails that reach all types of shoppers – both the planners and procrastinators?

 Plan content according to your sector of activity

-Now it’s time to roll up your sleeves and structure the nitty gritty of your marketing campaign – the content.
-There are key differences between B2B, nonprofits and B2C here, which you want to take into account.
+Now it’s time to roll up your sleeves and build the heart of your marketing campaign – the content.
+There are some key differences for B2B, nonprofits and B2C here, which you’ll want to take into account. 💭

 Valentine’s Day for B2B

-For B2B campaigns, you can build on the theme of love and gratitude to grow customer loyalty.
+For B2B campaigns, try building on the themes of love and gratitude to grow customer loyalty.

 If you don’t want to give away a freebie, your present can still add value for the customer.
 Can you give them resources or knowledge?
 Share personal recommendations with your subscribers in the context of “things you love.”
 For example, “Five Books We Love and Why.”

 Nonprofits can leverage Valentine’s Day, too!
 Build on the theme of gratitude and meaningful gift-giving in your Valentine’s newsletter.
 Share stories that highlight companionship, family and love in all its forms.
 Wrap up your newsletter with a strong CTA for donations.

 Another nonprofit email marketing idea is drafting boilerplate wishlists for your subscribers.
 Prompt your contacts to ask their loved ones to donate in their name this Valentine’s Day, and give them the exact words to do so.